rixw/strapi-utils/packages/strapi-plugin-search-index/README.md

 The endpoint acknowledges that rebuilding has begun; the actual rebuild job is performed asynchronously.

-This endpoint is enabled by setting `enableReindexEndpoint` true in your config - by default, the endpoint is turned off and returns a 403 error.
+This endpoint is enabled by setting `enableRebuildEndpoint` true in your config - by default, the endpoint is turned off and returns a 403 error.
 If enabled, you can control access to this endpoint using Strapi's Users & Permissions access control.

 ### Programmatic rebuilds